 The Balfour Declaration was the key piece in the jigsaw, for without it, the Jewish state could never have come into existence.
 Thanks to Herzl and Weizmann, the Jews got in just in time.
 All over the world, nationalism and irredentism were winning the day.
 The allies were besieged by subject peoples demanding that the coming victory and peace should guarantee them territorial rights on the basis of strict numerical head-counting, whether ethnic, linguistic or racial.
 The Jews had a romantic and historical claim to Palestine, but it was a very old one, and by the criteria applied at the Versailles settlement they had virtually none at all.
 At the time the Declaration was published, there were between 85,000 and 100,000 Jews living in Palestine, out of a total population of 600,000.
 Almost all the rest were Arabs.
 If the Arabs as a whole had been properly organized diplomatically during the war—if the Palestine Arabs had been organized at all—there is not the slightest doubt that the Declaration would never have been issued.
 Even 12 months later it would have been impossible.
 As it was, Weizmann pulled the Zionists through a brief window of time, fated never to open again. … He received perhaps the last Ex Gratia gift of a great power, which went clean against the arithmetical spirit of the age.

 On paper, the Balfour agreement didn’t make sense.
 In terms of the historic British position on the Jews, it didn’t make sense.
-Furthermore, even the military victories that gave Britain the power to even implement such a policy didn’t make sense.
+Even the military victories that gave Britain the power to even implement such a policy didn’t make sense.

 Numerous end-time prophecies indicate that the Jewish state needed to exist in order for God to fulfill His purpose.
 The amazing victories that the Jewish people have attained since that fateful day on Oct.
 31, 1917, continue to indicate God’s hand in the Jewish state’s preservation.